grafana/grafana/docs/sources/http_api/folder.md

 `DELETE /api/folders/:uid`

-Deletes an existing folder identified by uid together with all dashboards stored in the folder, if any.
+Deletes an existing folder identified by UID along with all dashboards (and their alerts) stored in the folder.
 This operation cannot be reverted.

+If [Grafana 8 Alerts]({{< relref "../alerting/unified-alerting/_index.md" >}}) are enabled, you can set an optional query parameter `forceDeleteRules=false` so that requests will fail with 400 (Bad Request) error if the folder contains any Grafana 8 Alerts.
+However, if this parameter is set to `true` then it will delete any Grafana 8 Alerts under this folder.

 **Example Request**: